 Learn Amharic: What language is this?

 We have writings in Amharic from the 14th century up to the present day.
-It began with, /surprise surprise/, religious literature: the Church itself promoted it in order to broaden people’s understanding of scripture. 📗
+It began with, /surprise surprise/, religious literature: the Church itself promoted to broaden people’s understanding of scripture. 📗

 Before that, for centuries religion had been a closed circle. ☦️ Only educated churchmen knew Ge’ez, since it had ceased to exist as an everyday language.

-The Church’s, however, wasn’t a truly surprising move, if you think that in the south, Muslim clerics had already begun to use Harari as a language for proselitism.
+The Church’s, however, wasn’t a truly surprising move, if you think that in the south, Muslim clerics had already begun to use Harari as a language for proselytism.

 Since the 14th century, however, Amharic has conquered several spaces: press, textbooks, dictionaries, literature, newspapers, journals, magazines, essays. 📰

-The Amharic alphabet would actually be more appropriately called alphasyllabary, syllabary or abugida.
+The Amharic alphabet would be more appropriately called alphasyllabary, syllabary or abugida.
 It is like this:

 In Amharic, the alphabet is called fidäl or fidel, or “letter”.
 Incidentally, this is also the name of the pre-schools where children go to learn it for a couple of years before starting primary school. 🎒